 - Make sure you have drank plenty of water and are not dehydrated

-- Come in at least 30 minutes ahead of your appointment if you like numbing cream
+- Come in at least 30 minutes ahead of your appointment if you would like numbing cream

 Recovery after Botox® treatment for hyperhidrosis